greenfieldhq/OLD-greenfieldhq.github.io/_posts/2016-03-21-sec-filing-parser-floki.md

 end
 ```

-We have a number of private methods that implement the Floki package to
+We have a number of private methods that use the Floki package to
 parse an entry and return the following type of map:

 ```elixir